TownOfBrookline/general_bylaws/ARTICLE 07/ARTICLE 07.06.md

      newsracks owned by that person and located on a public way or sidewalk in the town shall be listed.

-(e)  Permits shall be valid for a period of one year from
+(e)  Permits shall be valid only during the calendar year
-     the date of issue and, upon application, may be renewed by the Commissioner on an annual basis.
+     for which they are issued and, upon application, may be renewed by the Commissioner on an annual basis.
+     Renewal applications must be received by the Commissioner with all required fees and payment of any outstanding fees and fines prior to December 1st to ensure timely renewal for the following calendar year.
+     The owner shall ensure that newsracks are in compliance with this By-law at the time of permit issuance and any renewal.

 (f)  Each person granted a permit or renewal thereof under
      this By-law shall thereafter give notice to the